-In this article, you’ll read about the top 6 e-commerce innovations you should know about.
-How session replay gives you a competitive edge, why blockchains are cutting out the risks and concerns, how you can mimic human talk with software, real-time location-based mobile selling, and more.
+In this article, you’ll read about the top7 e-commerce innovations you should know about.
+How session replay gives you a competitive edge, why blockchains are cutting out the risks and concerns, how you can mimic human talk with software, real-time location-based mobile selling, important legal tools and more.

 Are you thinking about launching your own online business?
 Do you already have a store and you want to take it online?
 Are you curious about boosting up your sales or simply want to know today's best tools and strategies that will help your e-commerce business thrive?
 Read ahead.

 What is eCommerce?